AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-7-24.md

 <!-- # 📖 My Personal Notes – Integration Testing with Supertest -->

 Integration tests give me confidence that my API actually works when all the pieces come together.
 Supertest makes testing Express apps feel natural—like using the API from a client's perspective.
-Here's how I test my APIs properly.
+Here's how I test my API properly.

 ## Why Integration Tests Matter